UCL-ARC/python-novice-gdp-penguins/episodes/08-func.md

 - Variables created outside of any function are called global variables.
 - Within a function, we can access global variables.
 - If we want to do the same calculation on all entries in our columns, we can pass the dataframe columns as the inputs to a function.
+- Use `help(thing)` to view help for something.
+- Put docstrings in functions to provide help for that function.
+- Specify default values for parameters when defining a function using `name=value` in the parameter list.
+- Parameters can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).
+- Put code whose parameters change frequently in a function, then call it with different parameter values to customize its behavior.

 ::::::::::::::::::::::::::::::::::::::::::::::::::